aupiff/collar-daniells-solutions/lesson_10.md

 2. The streets of Rome were not broad.

-Viae Romae non latae erant.
+Viae Rōmae nōn lātae erant.

 3. The roads of Britain are broad and long.

-Viae Britanniae latae et longae sunt.
+Viae Britanniae lātae et longae sunt.

 4. Where are you?